gui1612/FEUP-PROG-ROBOTS/info/README.md

 >- For each player's cell movement the robot also moves one cell in the shortest path direction

 ## WIN CONDITION
->- If the robot touches the maze or robots -> GAME OVER
 >- All robots are destroyed

 ## GAME OVER